cedricherman/Churn_Prediction_KKBOX/README.md

 # Churn_Prediction_KKBOX
 Churn prediction for music streaming service.

-First is to explore data available to us.
+First of all, it is important to explore data made available to us.
 There are three files:
 - transactions.csv
 - users_log.csv